Why we often fail at New Year's resolutions.

 To make this concrete, let’s take a common resolution, quitting smoking, and see how it fits into the SMART framework:

-SMART Element Quit Smoking Example
+SMART Element Example: Quitting Smoking

 S - Specific I will quit completely smoking to improve my health and save money.